 After an injury, independent legal representation can help you navigate the complex ICBC claims process.
-At Spraggs & Co., an ICBC lawyer serving Langley and surrounding areas will help you to get the compensation you deserve.
+At Spraggs Law, an ICBC lawyer in Coquitlam will help you to get the compensation you deserve.

 As soon as possible after an accident (within 24-48 hours), you should notify ICBC about the accident.
 ICBC Dial-a-Claim is open 24 hours/day, 7 days/week at 604-520-8222 or 1-800-910-4222 (including outside BC).

-An ICBC lawyer at Spraggs & Co. can notify ICBC on your behalf to let you focus on the accident recovery process.
+An ICBC lawyer at Spraggs Law can notify ICBC on your behalf to let you focus on the accident recovery process.
 We can also provide you with legal advice specific to your case before ICBC is contacted.
 Hiring an experienced ICBC lawyer at the start can protect you from receiving unfair compensation or having your claim denied.

 If you notify ICBC about the accident yourself, be careful about what you say and how much information you provide.
 Expect that the conversation will be recorded and passed on to an adjuster.